Hi-PACE/hipace/docs/source/run/parameters.rst

 -------------

-Track the spin of each beam particle as it is rotated by the electromagnetic fields using the TBMT model.
+Track the spin of each beam particle as it is rotated by the electromagnetic fields using the Thomas-Bargmann-Michel-Telegdi (TBMT) model, see
+[Z. Gong et al., Matter and Radiation at Extremes 8.6 (2023), https://doi.org/10.1063/5.0152382] for the details of the implementation.
 This will add three extra components to each beam particle to store the spin and output those as part of the beam diagnostic.

 * ``<beam name> or beams.do_spin_tracking`` (`bool`) optional (default `0`)